Marchantia polymorpha: Morphology

 It is a thallose liverwort which forms a rosette of flattened thalli with forked branches.
 The thalli grow up to 10cm long with a width of up to 2cm.
 It is usually green in colour but older plants can become brown or purplish.
 The upper surface has a pattern of polygonal markings.
 The underside is covered by many root-like rhizoids which attach the plant to the soil.
 The complex oil bodies in Marchantia polymorpha, as in all Marchantiopsida species, are restricted to specialized cells where they occupy nearly the entire intracellular space.

 Life cycle and reproduction

 Life cycle

 The life cycle has an alternation of generations.
 Haploid gametophytes produces haploid gametes, egg and sperm, which then fuse to form a diploid zygote.
 The zygote later develops into a sporophyte which later produces haploid spores through meiosis.

 Reproduction

 Sexual reproduction

-The plants produce umbrella-like reproductive structures known as gametophores.
-The gametophores of female plants consist of a stalk with star-like rays at the top.
+The plants produce umbrella-like reproductive structures known as gametangiophores.
+The gametangiophores of female plants (also known as archegoniophores) consist of a stalk with star-like rays at the top.
 These contain archegonia, the organs which produce the ova.
-Male gametophores are topped by a flattened disc containing the antheridia which produce sperm.
+Male gametangiophores (also known as antheridiophores) are topped by a flattened disc containing the antheridia which produce sperm.

 Asexual reproduction

-This species reproduces asexually by gemmae that are produced within gemmae cups.
+This species reproduces asexually by gemmae that are produced within gemma cups.
 Gemmae are lentil shaped and are released by droplets of water.
 Plants produced in this way can expand a patch significantly.